 Continue to Fes to spend the night.
 Stay in the the new city of Fes, built by the French during their Protectorate of Morocco.

-Please note this is actual driving time, not including stops.
-As we stop to explore Meknes and Volubilis, we will not arrive in Fez until evening.
+This is a long and busy day.
+The times listed are actual driving times and do not include stops.
+We will stop to explore Meknes and Volubilis, and not arrive in Fes until the evening.

 Meknes City Tour